wronghorsebatterystaple/Website-Flask/README.md

             return result
     ```

-    - Refer to `app/admin/routes.py` and `app/blog/blogpage/routes.py` for example usages
+    - Refer to `app/admin/routes.py` and `app/blog/blogpage/routes.py` for example usages.
 - Another precaution must be taken with regards to session expiry, as the CSRF token missing error (since CSRF tokens are stored in Flask's `session` global variable and are thus associated with sessions) will happen before Flask's view functions are run and `sign_in_if_not_admin()` can bring up the login modal.
-To mitigate this, any `<form>` that requires admin status to submit (corresponding to those checked by `sign_in_if_not_admin()` in the view functions) must have class `login-req-post`, which allows `handleCustomErrors()` to catch my custom `499 CSRF Error` and show the login modal that way.
+To mitigate this, any `<form>` that requires admin status to submit (corresponding to those checked by `sign_in_if_not_admin()` in the view functions) must have class `login-req-post`, which allows `handleCustomErrors()` to catch my custom `499 CSRF Error` and show the login modal on session expiry that way.
+Otherwise, a 500 CSRFError will be returned and nothing will happen.
+- `config.py` contains settings that must be up-to-date for access control:
+  - `LOGIN_REQUIRED_URLS`: Flask will redirect you away from the page you are currently on if it begins with one of those URLs and you log out.
+  - `VERIFIED_AUTHOR`: This is the commenter name, lowercase with no whitespace, that is restricted to admin users and will grant special comment cosmetics.
+  - `PRIVATE_BLOG_IDS`: These are the blogpages hidden from the navbar in non-admin mode and that Flask will use `sign_in_if_not_admin()` to check on attempt to access.

+#### Adding new blogpages:
+- Update `config.py` with proper `blog_id`, and add a developer/backrooms blogpage too with its `blog_id` being the negative of the public one
+  - `blog_id` is a string
+- Update directory names in static paths if necessary

+#### Adding new forms:
+- All forms requiring access control must be POST and should be CSRF protected.
+- Make sure that all POST forms should be Ajax using FormData and should handle the custom error(s) defined in `config.py`.
+  - If JSON response from Flask has `redirect_abs_url`, it must be an absolute URL in order to be compatible with my standard Ajax response in `app/static/js/processStandardAjaxResponse()`, which can be done in Flask's `url_for()` by setting the parameter `_external=True`.
+  - Refer to `app/static/js/session_util.js`, `app/admin/static/admin/js/form_submit.js`, `app/blog/static/blog/blogpage/js/comments.js`.
+- Always add HTML classes `login-req-post` to `<form>`s (for handling of CSRF/session expiry in `handleCustomErrors()`) and `auth-true`/`auth-false` (for showing/hiding elements) when needed.

+#### Updating HTML custom errors:
+- Update `config.py`
+- Update `app/routes.py` error handlers
+- Update `handleCustomErrors()` in `app/templates/base.html`

+#### Changing image static paths:
+- Update Markdown expansion/collapse regex in `app/models.py`
+- Update image paths for all existing images in db

 # Blog writer notes